 After a couple years we started adding part time employees until we landed our first full time employee, Paul Hamilton, fresh off of his win of his first Grand Traverse.
 Business was picking up and skiers from around the state were beginning to take notice.
 We had a policy: when we were asked for gear 5 times we knew we had to carry it.
 When we were asked for the 5th time that season to open a Cripple Creek in Vail we knew it was time to expand.

 Soon after we did a 2 season pop up in the center of Aspen, also subletting from a bike shop until we landed at our perminate space at Aspen Highlands, the site of my heroic first slack country ski tour over a decade ago.

-Entering our 9th year of business, we have watched the world of human powered skiing blow up around us.
-Splitboarding has become a staple.
+Entering our 10th year of business, we have watched the world of human powered skiing blow up around us.
+Splitboarding has exploded.
 Telemark has remained strong and never fully faded to extinction.
 In our little corners of the state it is now so mainstream that it seemed obvious that we took the plunge a decade ago.
 Although there are now several copycat operations around the country.
 We have a commitment to the largest selection, the most passionate staff, and the highest stoke level truly deserving of the first uphill only ski retailer in the United States. - Doug Stenclik (Co-Owner)